 - Using the search function in your taskbar, look up Command Prompt.
 When you see it in the results, right-click on it and choose Run as Administrator.

 - Press the Windows + R keys on your keyboard to bring up the Run utility.
 Type in “cmd” and press the Ctrl + Shift + Enter keys on your keyboard.
-Doing so, you’re launching the Command Prompt with administrative permissions.
+By doing so, you’re launching the Command Prompt with administrative permissions.

 - Press the Windows + X keyboard shortcut, then select Command Prompt (Admin).